 Section 1: Election.

-At the first meeting following its election the the Board of Directors shall elect officers, as herein provided, to serve at its pleasure.
+At the first meeting following the Annual Meeting of the Council, the Board of Directors shall elect officers, as herein provided, to serve at its pleasure.
+Officers will serve 1-year terms.

 Section 2: President.

 The President shall preside at all meetings of the members and of the directors, and sign all notes, conveyances and encumbrances of real estate, membership certificates and all other instruments requiring the corporate seal; provided that the President, in writing, may authorize. any other officer or employee to execute or sign the Presidents name to, any or all, such instruments.